Skip to content

 \[ \frac{q}{m}=\frac{El}{B^2ds} \]

 It is interesting to observe that in this equation the ratio of two very small and unknown quantities (q/m) can be calculated by measuring three distances (l, s and d) and the intensity of two fields (E and B).
-These experiments made possible to change a very difficult question into a feasible and relevant procedure.
+These experiments made possible to change a very difficult question concerning the existence of the electron into a feasible and relevant procedure to measure some of its properties.

 Measurement of the elementary electric charge of the electron by Millikan.

-Since 1907 Robert Millikan (1868 - 1953) and his student Harvey Fletcher (1884 – 1981) were looking for a procedure for determining the value of the charge of an electron.
+Since 1907 Robert Millikan (1868 - 1953) and his student Harvey Fletcher (1884 – 1981) were working on an experimental procedure for determining the value of the charge of an electron.
 They were experimenting first with drops of water and after with drops of oil.
-Their experimental setting is described in what follows and illustrated in Figures 2.2a and 2.2b.
+Their experimental setting is described in Figure 2.2.

 (Images credit: adaptation by the authors of the image taken from CC Wikimedia Commons.)

 Figure 2.2.
-Setting for the oil-drop experiment (a) and amplified view of a drop inside the microscope (b).
-Here, in (Figure 2.2a)the Preparation region is in blue, the Transformation region is in green, and the Measurement region is in red.
+Setting of Millikan’s_oil-drop_experiment.
+The Preparation region is in blue, the Transformation region is in green, and the Measurement region is in red.

 According to Stokes law, the force of fluid friction is \(F_{\mathrm{viscosity}} = κηv_t\), where \(v_t\) is the terminal velocity, \(η\) is the viscosity of the air, \(κ = 6πr\) is a drag coefficient and \(r\) is the radio of a spherical drop; then \(v_t = (F_{\mathrm{viscosity}})/κη\).
 If the external field E is zero the force \(F_{\mathrm{electric field}} = 0\).
 For a stationary drop the resultant force must add to zero and therefore \(F_{\mathrm{viscosity}} = F_{\mathrm{gravity}} = mg\).
 Then, in the absence of an external field the terminal velocity is \(v_t = v_a = mg/(κη)\).
 This is the velocity for free fall when the electric field is switched off.